ishanbawa/MVCRazorPlusAngular5/README.md

 --------------------------------------------

-Every Compoents Actual Html File Will Only Hold The Very Sane Line For All.
+Every Components Actual Html File Will Only Hold The Very Same Line For All.
+You Can Change Id of the Element To Fetch Html From.

 <html-outlet [html]="MyHtml" [Instance]="this"></html-outlet>